PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 We use an `else` to just default to "a is less than b".

 # Functions
-Lets make a group of code that we can reuse.
-Delete all our boring code and type in this exciting code!
+Lets "define" a group of code that "does" something.
+Delete all our boring code and type in the following.

 ```py
 # defining a function that we can use later